Know Before You Go: Shaka Guide's Zion National Park Tour

 The shuttle service typically runs from about 7 a.m. to 7:15 p.m. daily.
 The shuttle schedule changes slightly from season to season and year to year.

-The nps website will have the most up-to-date shuttle schedule.
+The NPS website will have the most up-to-date shuttle schedule.
 Visitors should check the current shuttle schedule posted at the Zion Visitor Center before heading out.

 Important Note!

+Visitors are strongly discouraged from waiting for the final shuttle.
 If you miss the final shuttle, it’s a grueling 8 miles back to the Visitor Center from the final stop at the Temple of Sinawava.
+Additionally, the final shuttle may be full.
+Don’t take the chance and end up stuck with a long, unexpected hike in the dark.

 Springdale Shuttle

+The Springdale shuttle runs from the Majestic View Lodge to the Zion Canyon Village, right at the entrance to Zion Canyon.
 This shuttle provides a quick route from Springdale to the park for those visitors who are unable to secure parking at the Visitor Center.

 Parking

+Conveniently, the only free parking in Zion Canyon is also the best parking in Zion Canyon.
+The only caveat?
+Visitors need to arrive early to take advantage of this money and time-saving trick.
 After 8 A.M., the free lots at the Zion Canyon Visitor Center will likely be full.
 If it’s during the busy season, the Visitor Center parking may fill up even earlier.

 If the free parking at the Zion Visitor Center is full, visitors will have to pay for parking in the town of Springdale.
+Depending on location, the cost of all-day parking may range from $10-30.00.
+Closer parking spots pay a higher premium.

 The good news is that even if visitors couldn’t quite get in early enough to snag a prime spot, there’s no need to worry.
+Simply hop on one of the many Springdale shuttle stops and ride it up to the park entrance.

 Gear Rental